-Blackberry and Raspberry (continued) Weed Management (continued) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments PREEMERGENCE Annual weeds and some perennial weeds dichlobenil MOA 20 (Casoron 4G) (Casoron CS) 100 lb 1.4-2.8 gal Plantings established at least one year.
-12 Apply in January or February for best results.
-Warm temperatures increase volatilization therefore overhead irrigation may be use for activation when applied in early spring.
-The liquid formulation can be applied when high temperatures are 70 °F or less.
-Best results are achieved when applied to moist soil followed by overhead irrigation.
+Blackberry and Raspberry (continued) Weed Management (continued)

+weea Management (continuea) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments PREEMERGENCE dichlobenil Por 12020 Plantings 12 Apply in January or February for best results.
+Warm temperatures Annual weeds and (Casoron 4G) 100 lb established at 12 increase volatilization therefore overhead irrigation may be use for some perennial weeds (Casoron 40) 10010 least one year. activation when applied in early spring.
+The liquid formulation can be some peremnar weeds (Casoron CS) 1.4 to 2.8 gal reast one year. applied when high temperatures are 70 °F or less.
+Best results are (Cusoron Cs) 11.1 to 2.0 gui achieved when applied to moist soil followed by overhead irrigation.
 DO NOT apply when shoot emergence is occurring.
 Liquid formulation may be tank mixed with other registered herbicides.
-Indaziflam MOA 29 (Alion 1.67 SC) 3.5-5 fl oz Plantings established at least one year or longer 12 Apply ONLY as a dormant application between late fall and early spring prior to bud swell.
-Two applications may be applied so long as there are at least 90 days between applications.
-DO NOT use on caneberries grown in sand or soils having a gravel content more than 20%.
-Total use rate cannot exceed more than 7 fl oz/A in soils having < 1% OM or 10 fl oz/A in soils having $\geq$ 1% OM.
+MOA 20. indaziflam 3.5 to 5 fl oz Plantings 12 Apply ONLY as a dormant application between late fall and early spring (Alion 1.67 SC) established at prior to bud swell.
+Two applications may be applied so long as there are least one year at least 90 days between applications.
+DO NOT use on caneberries or longer grown in sand or soils having a gravel content more than 20%.
+Total use rate cannot exceed more than 7 fl oz/A in soils having < 1% OM or 10 fl oz/A in soils having $\geq 1\%$ OM.
 DO NOT allow spray to contact green stems, flowers, fruit, or foliage or unacceptable injury may occur.
 Tank mix with paraquat for non-selective POST weed control.
-PREEMERGENCE Broadleaf weeds and some annual grasses simazine MOA 5 (Princep 4 L) (Princep Cal 90) or various generic formulations 2-4 qt 2.2-4.4 lb Newly planted (use half rate and apply after transplanting once soil has settled) and established plantings.
-12 Tank mix with paraquat for postemergence weed control.
-The addition of oryzalin (Surflan) or norflurazon (Solicam) with simazine will extend residual grass control several weeks.
+MOA 29.
+PREEMERGENCE simazine Newly planted 12 Tank mix with paraquat for postemergence weed control.
+The addition of Broadleaf weeds and (Princep 4 L) 2 to 4 qt (use half rate oryzalin (Surflan) or norflurazon (Solicam) with simazine will extend some annual grasses and apply residual grass control several weeks.
 Rate is soil texture dependent.
-DO NOT apply after fruit set. terbacil MOA 5 (Sinbar 80 WDG) 1-2 lb Plantings established 1 year or more.
-12 Apply as directed spray in early fall or spring before fruit set.
-Do not contact foliage.
+DO (Princep Cal 90) 2.2 to 4.4 lb after NOT apply after fruit set.
+MOA 5. or various transplanting generic once soil has formulations settled) and established plantings. terbacil 1 to 2 lb Plantings 12 Apply as directed spray in early fall or spring before fruit set.
+Do not (Sinbar 80 WDG) established 1 contact foliage.
 Do not apply within 70 days of harvest.
-Do not use loamy sand or sandy soils.
+Do not use year or more. loamy sand or sandy soils.
 Do not use on soils having less than 1 % organic matter.
-When tank mixed with paraquat, Sinbar will provide postemergence control of 1 to 2" tall horseweed.
-PREEMERGENCE AND POSTEMERGENCE flumioxazin, MOA 14 (Chateau 51 SW) 6 oz Plantings established 1 year or longer 12 Apply as a directed to spray.
+When tank mixed with paraquat, Sinbar will provide (I) D 1 1 4.5 postemergence control of 1 to 2 inch tall horseweed.
+MOA 5.
+PREEMERGENCE flumioxazin, 6 oz Plantings 12 Apply as a directed to spray.
 Use ONLY a single application per year.
-Chateau has a 7 day PHI for caneberries.
-Tank mix with paraquat for non-selective POST weed control.
+AND (Chateau 51 SW) established 1 Chateau has a 7 day PHI for caneberries.
+Tank mix with paraquat for POSTEMERGENCE year or longer non-selective POST weed control.
 DO NOT tank mix with Zeus Prime.
+MOA 14.